 6.4.3 The corresponding league leader checks the screenshots.
+The screens must be submitted for each new FIFA part and after each transfer.
+This also applies when leaving and re-entering the same club without having changed clubs in between if a period of 2 weeks is exceeded when re-entering.
 If there are errors in the screenshots, the player concerned will receive a message on the ProLeague page.
-If the first submission of the screenshots is received by the deadline at the latest on the day before the first submission, corrected screenshots can also be accepted on the same day as the first submission.
+If the first submission ever of the screenshots is received by the deadline at the latest on the day before the first matchday, corrected screenshots can also be accepted on the same day as the first submission.
 Players who join a club that does not participate in any ProLeague league operation will be checked by a ProLeague admin.

 6.4.4 In the event of a change of club, new screenshots must be taken and made available (uploaded to the PL site) by the player concerned.
 The license check takes place under consideration of §§6.4.1, 6.4.6 by the responsible league leader.
 The same applies to the transition to a new FIFA part.

 6.4.5 It is at the discretion of the League Leader to temporarily refrain from granting a game license if multiple incorrect or incomplete screenshots are submitted.